advdv/go-httpio/README.md

 _httpio_ then would take care of injecting these into the input struct before handing it off to the business logic.
 Main problem is that it is recommended to use package specific type values for context keys, so a annotation as the one above would not be possible.
 If you have any ideas for this let me know.

+### Adding header values to the implementation input
+Similarly some implementation functions might want to retrieve a specific header.
+Middleware would allow this for a set of endpoints but sometimes the client might send over a specific header.